 Growing Palm Trees in Florida

-The list of palm trees that you can grow in Florida is endless especially in the zone 11.
+When it comes to growing palm trees in Florida, the possibilities are nearly limitless, especially in zone 11.
 Here are some of the palms that can grow in Florida:

 - Bottle Palm Tree – Zones 10a – 11 (30 to 35F)